MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#interpretability">:open_file_folder: [<b><i>Full List of Interpretability</i></b>]</a>.

+- Extending class activation mapping using Gaussian receptive field. [[paper]](https://www.sciencedirect.com/science/article/abs/pii/S1077314223000437)
+  - Bum Jun Kim, Gyogwon Koo, Hyeyeon Choi, Sang Woo Kim.
+  - Key Word: Class Activation Mapping.
+  - <details><summary>Digest</summary> Focusing on class activation mapping (CAM)-based saliency methods, we discuss two problems with the existing studies.
+First, we introduce conservativeness, a property that prevents redundancy and deficiency in saliency map and ensures that the saliency map is on the same scale as the prediction score.
+We identify that existing CAM studies do not satisfy the conservativeness and derive a new CAM equation with the improved theoretical property.
+Second, we discuss the common practice of using bilinear upsampling as problematic.
+We propose Gaussian upsampling, an improved upsampling method that reflects deep neural networks’ properties.
+Based on these two options, we propose Extended-CAM, an advanced CAM-based visualization method.

 - Deephys: Deep Electrophysiology, Debugging Neural Networks under Distribution Shifts. [[paper]](https://arxiv.org/abs/2303.11912)
   - Anirban Sarkar, Matthew Groth, Ian Mason, Tomotake Sasaki, Xavier Boix.
   - Key Word: Individual Neurons; Distribution Shifts.